zkonecny/ai_agents_course/README.md

-# ai_agents_course
+# AI Agents course

-# The repository contains my projects for homeworks in AI agent course.
+## The repository contains my projects for homeworks in AI agent course.

-# Lessoon 1 - homework
+### Lesson 1 - Chat with calculator tool
 Basic LLM call with tool usage.